The role of the hospitalist is alluring to physicians and hospitals and its growth is well established. But cultural and recruiting challenges remain.

 Among OB-GYN, gastroenterology, and general surgery services, the growth of the hospitalist is driven in part by physicians’ desires for greater work-life balance, particularly when it comes to call coverage.

-As a result of the growing interest, the physician recruiting database Profiles, which interviews graduating physicians (residents and fellows) about their career goals and specialty choices, has started asking several sub-specialties about their interest in a hospitalist positions.
+As a result of the growing interest, the physician recruiting database Profiles, which interviews graduating physicians (residents and fellows) about their career goals and specialty choices, has started asking several sub-specialties about their interest in a hospitalist position.

 The question has been standard for internists, pediatricians, and family medicine for many years.